B2B Sales Strategy27 min read

 The Volume Trap

 The average B2B decision-maker receives over 120 emails per day.
 Over 375 billion emails are sent globally every day, a number projected to reach 396 billion by the end of 2026.
 LinkedIn inboxes are flooded with connection requests followed by immediate pitches.
 The response to declining reply rates has been to send more.
 More emails.
 More sequences.
 More touchpoints.
-And it's making the problem worse.
+And it is making the problem worse.

 The Targeting Problem

-Even companies with sophisticated ideal customer profiles (ICPs) face the same fundamental issue: matching a demographic profile doesn't mean someone is ready to buy.
+Even companies with sophisticated ideal customer profiles (ICPs) face the same fundamental issue: matching a demographic profile does not mean someone is ready to buy.
 A VP of Sales at a 200-person SaaS company might be your perfect customer on paper.
 But if they signed a 3-year contract with a competitor last month, no amount of clever copywriting will get a meeting.

 The Messaging Obsession